Holobiont-Ecology/Holobiont-Ecology.github.io/_pages/research.md

 Our lab investigates the organizing principles of **holobiont systems - integrated networks of hosts and their microbial partners** under diverse conditions.
 We study how genetic, metabolic, and temporal processes interact across species to produce coherent biological function.

-A central model in our work is **mycorrhizal symbiosis**, one of the most ancient and successful mutualisms on Earth, originating over 450 million years ago.
+A central model in our work is **mycorrhizal symbiosis**, one of the most ancient and successful mutualisms on Earth, originating approximately 450 million years ago.

 Our central focus is **symbiotic communication**: how hosts and their microbiomes coordinate physiology and behavior through dynamic exchanges of signals, resources, and biological rhythms.